-When a skill check is required, the player will be asked to roll a d6, and in most cases, a roll of 5 or better is a success.
-Players may advance individual skills through training (discussed on page 17), allowing them to instead roll a d8, a d10, or a d12 when that skill is checked.
+When a skill check is called for, the player rolls a d6.
+In most cases, a roll of 5 or greater is a success.
+Characters can advance individual skills through training (discussed on page 19), allowing them to instead roll a d8, a d10, or a d12 when that skill is checked.

-Alchemy: Allows Alchemical Essences to be harvested from fresh corpses.
+Alchemistry: Allows Alchemical Essences to be harvested from fresh corpses.
 Each corpse produces 1 essence for each of its hit dice.
-These can either be sold for 250 Darics each, or used in the crafting of Alchemical Items (Discussed on page 13)
+These can either be sold for 250 Darics each, or used in the crafting of Alchemical Items (Discussed on page 14)

-Athletics (formerly 'Climb'): Used for any unusually difficult act of physical prowess.

-Climbing a sheer surface, moving past a blocking foe, swimming in challenging conditions, balancing on a tightrope, leaping 40' forwards or 10' upwards, etc.
+Athletics: Used for any unusually difficult act of physical prowess.
+Climbing a sheer surface, moving past a foe, swimming in challenging conditions, balancing on a tightrope, great leaps, etc.